jtleek/reviews/README.md

 Minor issues should also be a bulleted list.
 There are a much broader range of minor issues that you may encounter.
-Some examples include simulations that miss some cases, figures that are missing axis labels, or
+Some examples include simulations that miss some cases, figures that are missing axis labels, or the paper has extraneous results that aren't relevant to the claism being made.

+Typos are not minor issues or major issues.
+It is not your responsibility to find them, but if you do, you should provide them as a bulleted list to the author in the format: "On page x, line z, change ... to ...".
+If there are a huge number of typos then that may be stated as a minor issue.
+If the paper is completely unreadable then that is a major issue.
+Completely unreadable means you could not follow the paper even after ignoring all typos.

-Here are some things that your review should not contain:
+Here are some things that your comments to the authors should not contain:

 * A recommendation of whether to accept or reject the paper
 * Requests for citations to a bunch of your papers (this will matter more later in your career)